What medication is more effective for weight loss, GLP-1 receptor agonists or GLP-1/GIP receptor agonists?

 - Diabetic Retinopathy is a relative contraindication.

-- Tell your provider if you have a history of gastroparesis, kidney disease, gallbladder disease or pancreatitis or if you currently on any other medication for controlling your Diabetes.
+- Tell your provider if you have a history of gastroparesis, kidney disease, gallbladder disease or pancreatitis or if you are currently on any other medication for controlling your Diabetes.

 How do I store and inject the medication?

-Strive compounds Tirzepatide/Glycine/B12 in a vial allowing for you to use the lowest effective dose to achieve results and minimize side effects.
-The vial is stored in the refrigerator (36-46⁰ F) and each week you will “draw out” the prescribed amount of the medication and inject subcutaneously.
+Strive delivers the medication in a sterile vial allowing for you to use the lowest effective dose to achieve results and minimize side effects.
+The vial is stored in the refrigerator (36–46⁰ F) and each week you will “draw out” the prescribed amount of the medication and inject subcutaneously.
 Drawing out medication from the vial is done by first cleaning the top of the rubber stopper of the vial with an alcohol swab.
 Using a new insulin syringe, pull the plunger back until you have filled the syringe with the amount of air that is equivalent to the amount of solution you will be injecting.
 This amount will be clearly marked on the syringe ahead of time by our staff.
 Put the needle through the rubber stopper and inject the air into the vial.
 Keeping the needle inserted, turn the vial over, and pull the plunger back again filling the syringe with the prescribed amount of product.
 Remove the needle from the vial and perform an injection into the subcutaneous adipose tissue just below the skin surface.
 The areas of the body most often used are the abdomen, thigh or upper arm.
 It is best to rotate injection sites from week to week in order to minimize skin irritation.
 Self-injection can be safely and easily performed at home or our staff would be happy to perform the injection in our office if that’s what you prefer.
 Properly dispose of the used needle/syringe in a sharps container.

 Nausea: This is the most common of the side effects, occurring in up to 25% of patients.
 Sometimes you may experience nausea because you have eaten too much or possibly too little.
 The nausea is typically transient and resolves within 24-48 hours.
 If nausea persists or becomes severe, please contact our office so that we can prescribe anti-nausea medication.
-Do NOT take another dose of Tirzepatide until you call the office and are advised when to restart.
+Do NOT take another dose until you call the office and are advised when to restart.

 Constipation: Make sure that you are drinking plenty of fluids to help you stay hydrated and to prevent constipation.
 Exercising 3-4 times per week will also help in preventing constipation.
 Lastly, consuming 25 grams daily of dietary fiber will also be helpful.

 Diarrhea: Diarrhea is defined as 3 or more loose or watery stools per day.
 While diarrhea is not a common side effect, it may still occur.
 It is very important that you stay well hydrated.
 If you are experiencing moderate to severe diarrhea, please call the office for further instruction.
-Do NOT take another dose of Tirzepatide until you have spoken with our office.
+Do NOT take another dose until you have spoken with our office.

 Less common side effects include abdominal pain, headache, fatigue, dizziness, dyspepsia, indigestion and flatulence.
 Acute pancreatitis is a rare but potentially serious side effect that needs to be considered, particularly when a patient is experiencing abdominal pain.